Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Proof of the main theorem

-The Modulo chooser will be choosing modulo sets defined on some subset of the first $\ell$ positions with module $m$ and some remainder.
-In the first turn, the chosen modulo set is defined on entire interval of positions $I_1=[1,\ell]$ with module $m$ and remainder $o_1=0$, we denote this modulo set with $M_1$.
+The Modulo Chooser will be choosing modulo sets defined on some subset of the first $\ell$ positions with modulus $m$ and some remainder.
+In the first turn, the chosen modulo set is defined on entire interval of positions $I_1=[1,\ell]$ with modulus $m$ and remainder $o_1=0$, we denote this modulo set $M_1$.

-Let $j_i$ denote the turn when the $i$-th modulo set, $M_i=\Mod(I_i,m,o_i)$, is chosen.
+Let $j_i$ denote the turn when the $i$th modulo set, $M_i=\Mod(I_i,m,o_i)$, is chosen.
 Suppose that in turn $j_i$ and subsequent turns the Gambler defines new bets, and by the end of turn $t$ the sum-size of the restrictions that were $(I_i,\phi)$-slimmed down by the new bets for the first $n$ strategies becomes more than $3/8$.
-If, and only if this happens the Modulo chooser will choose the next modulo set, $M_{i+1}$, at the beginning of turn $j_{i+1}=t+1$, otherwise $j_{i+1}$ is undefined, and the Modulo chooser doesn't choose any more (nonempty) sets.
-When choosing the $(i+1)$-th modulo set, the Modulo chooser finds a subset of the first $\ell$ positions, $I_{i+1}$, with properties: \begin{enumerate}[label=\textbf{I.\arabic*}] \item Let $\Psi_i$ denote the multiset of leaf restrictions of strategies in $\bB^{1:n}_{t}$ that restrict entire $I_{i+1}$.
+If, and only if, this happens the Modulo Chooser will choose the next modulo set, $M_{i+1}$, at the beginning of turn $j_{i+1}=t+1$, otherwise $j_{i+1}$ is undefined, and the Modulo Chooser does not choose any more (nonempty) sets.
+When choosing the $(i+1)$st modulo set, the Modulo Chooser finds a subset of the first $\ell$ positions, $I_{i+1}$, with properties: \begin{enumerate}[label=\textbf{I.\arabic*}] \item Let $\Psi_i$ denote the multiset of leaf restrictions of strategies in $\bB^{1:n}_{t}$ that restrict $I_{i+1}$ entirely.
 Let $z_i=8\lplus(\Psi_i)$.
 The sum-size of $\Psi_i$ is more than $i/8$ and the number of positions in $I_{i+1}$ is more than $(\frac{1}{4\phi})^{z_i}\ell$.

 \item Let $\Theta_i$ denote the multiset of leaf restrictions of strategies in $\bB^{1:n}_{t}$ that are $(I_{i+1},\phi)$-lean.
-The sum-size of $\Theta_i$ is less than $1/4$. \end{enumerate} The Modulo chooser then chooses a modulo set $M_{i+1}$ defined on the interval $I_{i+1}$, with modulo $m$ and a remainder $o_{i+1}$ with properties: \begin{enumerate}[label=\textbf{M.\arabic*}] \item The size, conditional on $M_{i+1}$, of the set of sequences contained in an $(I_{i+1},\phi)$-lean leaf-restriction of any of the Gambler's betting strategies, after the bets have been made in turn $t$, is less than $1/2$.
+The sum-size of $\Theta_i$ is less than $1/4$. \end{enumerate} The Modulo Chooser then chooses a modulo set $M_{i+1}$ defined on the interval $I_{i+1}$, with modulo $m$ and a remainder $o_{i+1}$ with properties: \begin{enumerate}[label=\textbf{M.\arabic*}] \item The size, conditional on $M_{i+1}$, of the set of sequences contained in an $(I_{i+1},\phi)$-lean leaf-restriction of any of the Gambler's betting strategies, after the bets have been made in turn $t$, is less than $3/8$.
 That is $\lambda(\sqs\Theta_i|M_{i+1})\leq 3/8$. \item The expected earning for $\bB^{1:n}_{t}$ on the sequences in $M_{i+1}$ that are contained only in $(I_{i+1},\phi)$-chubby leaf-restrictions of the Gambler's betting strategies is less than $3$. \end{enumerate}

 \end{definition}